 It is a good accent for those foreign to English, strangely enough: since no one grows up speaking it, you will not sound to anyone like you have a foreign accent!
 Some learn it to go into business overseas.

-Among those who speak with a Transatlantic accent or something close to it: Katherine Hepburn, Franklin Roosevelt, William F Buckley (in his own way), Niles and Frasier on “Frasier”, the millionaire on “Gilligan’s Island”, Orson Welles in “Citizen Kane”, Peter Jennings, Vincent Price, Anthony Hopkins, Cary Grant, the Tin Man in “The Wizard of Oz”, Bette Davis, everyone in Hitchcock’s “Suspicion” (1941) and most British actors who try to sound American (but not, of course, Idris Elba or Hugh Laurie of “House”).
+Some who spoke with a Transatlantic accent or something close to it: Katherine Hepburn, Ingrid Bergman, Franklin Roosevelt, William F Buckley (in his own way), Niles and Frasier on “Frasier”, the millionaire on “Gilligan’s Island”, Orson Welles in “Citizen Kane”, Peter Jennings, Vincent Price, Anthony Hopkins, Cary Grant, the Tin Man in “The Wizard of Oz”, Bette Davis, and most British actors who try to sound American (but not, of course, Idris Elba or Hugh Laurie of “House”).